Brief explanations of legislative terms used throughout Congress.gov.

 A non-debatable motion in the House and Senate (and in their committees) by which a simple majority may agree to negatively and permanently dispose of a question (e.g., an amendment).

-A bill's sponsor designates an official title, and Congress may enact additional short titles.
+A bill's sponsor designates an official title which may be amended in the course of legislative action.
+Bills may also have short titles.
 The more complex a bill becomes, the more likely the bill is to acquire additional titles.

 Committee’s formal action of agreeing to report a measure or matter to its chamber.
 See also reported.